BDC Hamburger Icon

 Focus on results.

-According to Drucker, managers should be primarily concerned with achieving outcomes and creating value for customers and stakeholders.
-This entails setting clear objectives, measuring performance against those objectives, and continuously improving processes to enhance productivity and efficiency.
+Managers should be primarily concerned with achieving outcomes and creating value for customers and stakeholders, according to Drucker.
+This entails setting clear objectives, measuring performance against those objectives and continuously improving processes to enhance productivity and efficiency.

 Drucker also advocated for decision-making authority and responsibility to be in the hands of those closest to the information and action.
 He believed that organizations should be structured in a way that enables individuals to contribute their knowledge and expertise, which in turn fosters innovation and growth.
 This concept is known as decentralization, a key term to keep in mind.